Introduction

 diff --color -y B A

-In this case, the command only shows red lines that the user is to delete from either file.
+In this case, the command only shows red lines the user should delete from either file.

 Note: The --color